Znamenny Musical Notation

 Znamenny Musical Notation is a Unicode block containing characters for Znamenny musical notation from Russia.

 Few fonts support this block as of 2021.
-Ones that do and are free for personal use include Symbola 14.0 and Slavonic 1.00 (non-commercial use only).
+Ones that do and are free for personal use include the specialist fonts Mezenets Unicode, Slavonic 1.00 (non-commercial use only), Voskresensky and Smolensky, as well as Symbola 14.0.

+Block

 History

 The following Unicode-related documents record the purpose and process of defining specific characters in the Znamenny Musical Notation block: